-- Mix the signals by superposing afocal beams: - Then focus superposed beams onto a single element detector. - Fringes encoded by use of a nonredundant modulation of delay of each beam. - Fringes are visualised by measuring intensity versus time. - The number of beams combined is selected to optimise the S/N and spectral dispersion can be used prior to detection.
+• Mix the signals by superposing afocal (collimated) beams:

+Then focus superposed beams onto a single element detector.

+- Fringes are visualised by measuring intensity versus time. - Fringes encoded by use of a nonredundant modulation of delay of each beam. - The number of beams combined is selected to optimise the S/N and spectral dispersion can be used prior to detection.